R. Scott Elmore

 Elmore has been honored as a Top Attorney in Knoxville in banking law, contract law, real estate finance and development, commercial transactions and UCC law in both City View Magazine and U.S. News Best Lawyers.
 Elmore has been inducted as a Fellow to both the American Bar Foundation and the Knoxville Bar Foundation.
 He is a member of the Knoxville Bar Association, Tennessee Bar Association, American Bar Association, and a member of the Banking Law Committee for the American Bar Association.

-Elmore has been married twenty-nine (29) years to Leslie Jackson Elmore.
+Elmore has been married thirty-one (31) years to Leslie Jackson Elmore.
 They have two (2) sons, Jackson and Jameson.
-Jackson attends Belmont University in Nashville, Tennessee, and Jameson attends Maryville College in Maryville, Tennessee.
+Jackson is a graduate of Belmont University in Nashville, Tennessee, and Jameson attends Maryville College in Maryville, Tennessee.